Healthy Homes Assessment Pipitea

 Pipitea Moisture Ingress & Drainage

-Rental properties must be equipped with efficient drainage to remove storm water, surface water, and groundwater, with the proper outfall or runoff.
-Making sure that water has a proper place to go, and also that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Properties that are rented must be equipped with efficient drainage to get rid of floodwaters, surface water and ground water.
+This includes the proper outfall or runoff.
+Making sure that water has a location to go, and it can’t linger underneath the buildings is an essential part of keeping your property dry.

-Alongside the drainage system that will prevent moisture ingress, if your rental has an enclosed gap between your floor and ground, a ground water barrier must be constructed if it is reasonably practicable to install it.
+In addition to a drainage system to avoid water ingress, if the rental is enclosed between the floor and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

 moisture ingress and drainage inspection